jonnekleijer/blog/content/posts/2022-10-04---Export-database-to-use-in-integration-tests.md

 }
 ```

 The database is hosted in the pipeline agent itself.
+Now you are all set up to run your integration tests using a test database.